AreaLayer/firebolt-react-native/README.md

 ## Firebolt's solution

 Firebolt offers a Bitcoin wallet that supports both on-chain and lightning transactions.
-The application runs a custom, non-routing Lightning node created with the Lightning Development Kit on the user's mobile phone.
+The application runs a custom, non-routing Lightning node created with the Breez SDK on the user's mobile phone.

 Users can back up their Bitcoin and Lightning keys with a standard BIP-39 seed and backup channel